pjabardo/Jacobi.jl/README.md

 A library that implements Jacobi polynomials and Gauss quadrature related operations.

+## Notebook

+In the notebooks directory there are tow notebooks, polynomials.ipynb and gauss-quad.ipynb that show most of the usage of this package.

 ## Jacobi polynomials

 Jacobi polynomials  $P_n^{a,b}(x)$ are implemented in function